 We’ve collated our own research conducted among senior B2B marketing in the Insights for Professionals community, along with other industry insights to provide this in-depth guide to B2B personalization.
 This article aims to bring you up-to-speed with how personalization is being leveraged in the B2B marketing community right now.

 Why B2B marketers shouldn’t ignore the rewards of personalization

 Personalization for B2B marketers focuses around delivering the message a customer will be interested in, at the right time in which they will be interested, in order to appeal to the 90% of 18-64 year olds who value personalized messages.

 The benefits of personalized content experiences are clear:

 - shorter sales cycles

 This is according to the How Do B2B Marketers Deliver Personalized Content Experiences? report from our research mini-series around Content Intelligence in B2B marketing.
-Other research shows 98% of marketers agree that customer relationships are advanced by personalization, while 88% believe customers and prospects have come to expect the personalized experience now.
+Every aspect of a company’s presence should be tailored towards an individual, high-quality personalized experience to maintain a competitive edge in today’s digital world.

-Consider the frequent emails you receive from any company you’ve provided data to.
+Consider the frequent emails you receive from any organization you’ve provided data to.

 - Are you more likely to open the messages addressing you specifically, on first name terms?

 - Do you completely ignore any that aren’t directed at you and are instead the generic ‘send to all’ style?